 Daniel is passionate about supporting others in realising change in ‘systems’ on which they and their organisations depend.
 He has spent 30 years in monitoring and evaluation, including strategy development, theories of change, developing monitoring and learning processes and in reviews and impact evaluations.
 Most of his experience has been gained on long-term assignments in Africa and Asia with the UN, the World Bank, private sector companies and a wide range of international and Local NGOs.
 He also worked in the UK supporting the M&E practice of the South East of England Regional Development Agency as their performance management advisor.

-All courses are subject to U.K. VAT.
-Fee includes refreshments and lunch, as well as training materials.
+All fees are subject to U.K. VAT.
+Fee includes refreshments and lunch where relevant, as well as training materials.

 See our terms and conditions

 For more information, and a discount on our open training programme, sign up to our occasional newsletters here